rschristopher/rschristopher.github.io/src/criticisms/quantum-computing.md

-If quantum computing ever proves itself, it will be in large part thanks to Bitcoin and the economic incentives that are far superior than fiat-funded science.
+If quantum computing ever proves itself, it will be in large part thanks to Bitcoin and the economic incentives that are far superior to the farsical theatrics of fiat-funded "science".